Cornerstone-OnDemand/modelkit/docs/library/developing_modelkit.md

 `modelkit` models are subclasses of the `modelkit.core.model.Model` class.

 The prediction logic is implemented in an asynchronous `_predict_one` method that takes a single argument `item`.
 This represents a single item, which is usually a json serializable dict (with maybe numpy arrays).
-In fact, Models implement `_predict_one` or `_predict_multiple` (both async) methods, and `Model.predict` appropriately chooses between them and batches.
+In fact, Models implement `_predict_one` or `_predict_multiple` (both async) methods, and `Model` appropriately chooses between them and batches.

 The asset loading logic is implemented in a `_load` method that is run after the `Model` is instantiated, and can load the asset specified in the `Model`'s configuration.
 For more on this see Lazy Mode.